 Four nearby towering megaliths form the Standing Stones of Stenness.

-The Ness of Brodgar, nestled between the two sites, is a hive of activity in the summer months, when excavations resume.
+The Ness of Brodgar, nestled between the two sites, has been a hive of activity in the summer months for years, when excavations resume — but make sure you visit soon, as the dig is due to be covered over after the round-up of excavations in 2024.

 Skara Brae is Europe’s best preserved Neolithic village, and Maeshowe is a chambered cairn and passage grave which is home to one of the world’s largest collections of runic inscriptions.